hatemr/Automatic-Writing-Editor/README.md

 * __10/1/19__: Continued with Flask tutorials.
 Overcoming many hurdles and debugging a lot but it's coming along.
   * Added comments to aes.py.
 * __10/10/19__: Worked on Flask app.
 Changed input text to paragraph instead of one line.
 Started adding ML model to the app.
 * __10/11/19__: Added essay grade prediction.
 Still need to get the database working.
+* __10/13/19__: I tried to get the databases to work for a couple hours, with not success.

 # Datasets
 1. CoNLL-2003, named entity recognition (NER): https://www.aclweb.org/anthology/W03-0419